alanhe421/vsc-extension-gitlink/README.md

 Currently supports [GitHub](https://github.com), [Coding.net](https://coding.net), and other Git hosting platforms through custom configuration.

+> **Note for JetBrains IDE users**: If you're using IntelliJ IDEA, WebStorm, or other JetBrains IDEs, we recommend using [GitLink by Ben Gibson](https://github.com/ben-gibson/GitLink) which provides similar functionality for JetBrains platforms.

 ## Features

 - Right-click on a file in the editor and select "Open in GitHub" to open the file in your browser